Critical illness insurance

 Critical illness insurance, otherwise known as critical illness cover or a dread disease policy, is an insurance product in which the insurer is contracted to typically make a lump sum cash payment if the policyholder is diagnosed with one of the specific illnesses on a predetermined list as part of an insurance policy.

 The policy may also be structured to pay out regular income and the payout may also be on the policyholder undergoing a surgical procedure, for example, having a heart bypass operation.

 The policy may require the policyholder to survive a minimum number of days (the survival period) from when the illness was first diagnosed.
 The survival period used varies from company to company, however, 14 days is the most typical survival period used.
 In the Australian market, survival periods are set between 8 – 14 days.

 The contract terms contain specific rules that define when a diagnosis of a critical illness is considered valid.
 It may state that the diagnosis need be made by a physician who specialises in that illness or condition, or it may name specific tests, e.g. EKG changes of a myocardial infarction, that confirm the diagnosis.

 In some markets, however, the definition of a claim for many of the diseases and conditions have become standardised, thus all insurers would use the same claims definition.
 The standardisation of the claims definitions may serve many purposes including increased clarity of cover for policyholders and greater comparability of policies from different life offices.
-For example, in the UK the Association of British Insurers (ABI) has issued a Statement of Best Practise which includes a number of standard definitions for common critical illnesses.
+For example, in the UK the Association of British Insurers (ABI) has issued a Statement of Best Practice which includes a number of standard definitions for common critical illnesses.

 There are alternative forms of critical illness insurance to the lump sum cash payment model.
 These critical illness insurance policies directly pay health providers for the treatment costs of critical and life-threatening illnesses covered by the policyholder’s insurance policy, including the fee of specialists and procedures at a select group of high-ranking hospitals up to a certain amount per episode of treatment as set out in the policy.

 First critical illness product

-Critical illness insurance was founded by Dr Marius Barnard, with the first critical illness product being launched on 6 October 1983 in South Africa, under the name dread disease insurance.
+Critical illness insurance was founded by Dr Marius Barnard, with the first critical illness product being launched on 6 October 1983 in South Africa, by Crusader Life Assurance company under the name dread disease insurance.

-This form of insurance originally covered four primary human health conditions:
+This form of insurance when originally launched by Crusader Life Assurance originally covered four primary human health conditions: